 Drugs and prostitution and all the consequences

 The local government has been trying to squeeze out the drug gangs by providing ridiculously low alcohol prices.
 It was believed that this will make people consume alcohol instead of drugs but that backfired as well.
 The low alcohol prices have drawn gangs of local men who drink heavily.
-And their presence is making the environment less self for female tourists and local women both.
+And their presence is making the environment less safe for female tourists, and local women both.
 Cases of robbery and sexual assaults are increasing on a yearly basis and Goa is definitely not the place we used to hear stories about anymore.

 The local government had a plan to make Goa less attractive for budget travelers and hippies.
 And they succeeded.
 The hippies are disappearing from Goa.
 The number of tourists remains more or less the same, but the number of international tourists keeps decreasing sharply, while the number of domestic tourists is increasing rapidly.
 So the local government managed to ‘kick out’ the hippies, but the high-end tourists are still nowhere to be found.

 India News Network reports that the total number of international tourists dropped by 20% in the past couple of years.
 57,000 international tourists arrived between October and December in 2016, while the number for the same period in 2015 was 82,000.
 Fewer Russians and Brits visit Goa and even the ones they do, say they don’t want to visit again.